CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 with reverse engineering and exploitation on conventional architectures and software stacks.

+## Platform

+These exercises are designed to be run on the CheriBSD operating system in its pure-capability CheriABI process environment.
+They can be run on various instantiations of CHERI-RISC-V, including on QEMU and on FPGA implementations.
+QEMU-CHERI is a convenient instruction-set-level emulator, and is usaully the best starting point for most users (even those intending to eventually run on hardware).
+You can use our [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) tool to build the CHERI-RISC-V SDK, CheriBSD, and QEMU on macOS, FreeBSD, and Linux.

 ## Skills development exercises

 **Skills development exercises** are intended to take 1-2 hours each,